Turn Your Back, Look Away and Blink

 "Of course sir.
-I'll fetch the Headmaster at once."
-Baines looked down at Martha, "You girl fetch the nurse."
+I'll fetch the Headmaster at once," Baines agreed before he looked down at Martha.
+"You girl fetch the nurse."

 Martha ignored his tone of voice, deciding instead to answer to the urgency of Mister Clark's voice.
 It still stung of course, but she'd had much worse.
 She tossed her cleaning rag into the bucket and took off up the stairs.
 It only took her moments to reach the nurse's office and Martha knocked sharply on the door.
 A voice answered for her to come in a moment later.

-Joan nodded sharply, putting down the pen she had been holding and closing the journal in front of her.
+Matron Redfern nodded sharply; putting down the pen she had been holding and closing the journal in front of her.
 She breezed past Martha quickly and down the hall.
 Martha followed her quickly, barely noticing the door of John Smith's room opening as he looked out.

 Mister Clark seemed to consider this for a moment before saying to the Headmaster, "It seems likely, if there was an accident nearby it is our duty to assist."

 Mister Clarke seemed rather happy with that arrangement as Matron Redfern returned with her medical bag, dressed in a coat and hat.

-"Do you have what you need Nurse Redfern?"
-The Headmaster questioned gently, Joan nodded to the Headmaster.
-He nodded in return, "Excellent, now if the patient is fit you will return with her here.
+"Do you have what you need Matron Redfern?"
+The Headmaster questioned gently, Matron Redfern nodded to the Headmaster.
+"Excellent, now if the patient is fit you will return with her here.
 Until Doctor Adams returns, we will help see to her health and safety."

 "Of course sir," Joan answered with a nod stepped up to the main doors.

 Sighing, Martha returned to helping Jenny clean up the main hall before withdrawing to the kitchen to take the midday meal to the teachers.
 She couldn't shake the bad feeling brewing in her stomach.
 Shock after an accident was certainly possible, but the timing was a bit much.
-Martha picked up John Smith's tray as soon as it was ready and climbed the stairs.
+Martha picked up John Smith's tray as soon as it was ready and climbed the stairs to his room.
 She shifted the tray to one hand so she could knock on the door.
-She relaxed when he called for her to come in.
+Martha relaxed when he called for her to come in.

 Glancing up at her as she set the tray on his desk John asked, "What was the commotion earlier."